pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 In this case, we must define the grammar and write a parser.
 Writing parser increase much complexity.
 What's worse is that I found no grammar that fits it.

+#### Summary

+Through the above discussion, we recommend the toml version of metafile.
+In addition, the error codes should be adding only in case of conflict between versions.

 ### Principle